Best Dog Breeds For Different Personalities

 Best Dog Breeds: Basenji, Bichon Frise, Chinese Crested, Havanese, Irish Water Spaniel, Komondor, Portuguese Water Dog, Shih Tzu, Xoloitzcuintli (Mexican Hairless), Yorkshire Terrier

-If the adjustment period is the factor that's holding your family back from dog ownership, these are the best dog breeds to consider.
+If the adjustment period and training is a factor that’s holding your family back from dog ownership, these are the best dog breeds to consider.

-These dogs are friendly and easy to train, so you can bond instantly.
+These dogs are friendly, easy to train, and love to be working dogs, so you can bond instantly.
+Remember to give them a job to do to keep their mind occupied.

 Best Dog Breeds: Australian Cattle Dog, Bernese Mountain Dog, Border Collie, Boxer, Corgi, German Shepherd, Golden Retriever, Havanese, Miniature Schnauzer, Papillon, Poodle